jsmolka/blog/content/posts/progress-report-5/index.md

 }
 ```

 All of this sounds nice great to have to figure out errors.
-The whole thing can be quite infuriating because debugging isn't an option and `emscripten` tends to throw cryptic error messages at you.
+The whole thing can be quite infuriating because debugging isn't an option, and `emscripten` tends to throw cryptic error messages at you.
 I had to go through all commits to find the one that broke the emulator.
 It turned out to be the filesystem's `canonical` function, which requires a file to exist.
 Otherwise, it throws an error.

 The result can be tested [here](https://eggvance.smolka.dev).